 The relationship between your children is very important.
 Preparing your child or children ahead of time for the birth of their new sister or brother will help them adjust when the baby is born.
+When a new baby is added to your family, it is both a happy and challenging time for a family.
 Below are some practical suggestions.

 Prepare the older child for the new baby.

 - Tell your child about his or her "babyhood" — how he or she was born and fed, how you rocked him/her and shared many hugs and kisses.